chris-casper/chris-casper.github.io/_posts/2025-11-30-Luckfox-Lyra-Ultra.md

 Onboard WiFi and Onboard bluetooth (optional)
 Onboard ethernet with optional POE hat

-Very nifty board that is very capable and economical
+Very nifty board that is very capable and economical.
+It can be powered via USB C or POE.
+Buy plenty of [2x13 stacking headers](https://www.adafruit.com/product/1112).

+You can buy [Lyra hats](https://github.com/wehooper4/Meshtastic-Hardware/tree/main/Luckfox%20Ultra%20Hat#how-to-buy) from WeHooper.

 ### Flashing -  LOADER in RKDevTool